alcarney/blog/content/20180922T120000--first-article__blog_blogging.rst

 :title: First Article
 :date: 2018-09-22
-:tags: blog,blogging
+:tags: blog, blogging
 :identifier: 20180922T120000
 :author: Alex Carney
 :language: en
-:excerpt: 4

-.. description = "First article with ox-hugo"

 I've Started a Blog… Again!
 ===========================

+.. container:: post-teaser

    Not that you would have known it, but I've had a blog since 2014.
 Well 2015 if you're feeling generous, the first (and only) post went up in the last few hours of New Year's Eve.
 It was a look back on some of the projects I had worked on that year and I announced my intentions to start blogging.

    Fast forward nearly 4 years and here I am announcing my intentions to start blogging - **again**.
 So I guess you are wondering what happened?

    I got lost.

    My first attempt at running a blog was using `Jekyll`_ and for some mystical reason (It's been so long I can't actually remember why), I decided that it was not the static site generator I was looking for.
 So I promptly set off on a voyage of discovery in search of the ultimate static site generator.

-.. <!--more-->

 Here is a list of some of the other static site generators I have played with over the years in no particular order: